JoshuaHarris391/Fn14_Role_In_ER_BC/outputs/markdown/GSE6532_Cox_PH.md

 - [ESR1 mRNA tertile expression - RFS](../GSE6532/Cox/Tamoxifen/Uni_Cox_ESR1_TERT.csv)
 - [TNFRSF12A mRNA tertile expression - RFS](../GSE6532/Cox/Tamoxifen/Uni_Cox_TNFRSF12A_TERT.csv)

+Note: ER and ESR1 are unlikely to discern patients with recurrence as almost all patients that reccieved tamoxifen monotherapy are ER IHC positive.

 ## Multivariate Cox Models
 Covariates consist of age (continuous), node status (binary, 0,1), grade (semi-continuous, 1,2,3), and tumour size (continuous).
 PAM50 subtype is coded as a categorical variable with Normal-like as the baseline.